named-data/ndn-traffic-generator/.jenkins.d/README.md

   Possible values:

   - empty: default build task
+  - `code-coverage`: debug build with tests and code coverage analysis (Ubuntu Linux is assumed)
+  - `limited-build`: only a single debug build with tests

 - `CACHE_DIR`: directory containing cached files from previous builds, e.g., a compiled version of ndn-cxx.
 If not set, `/tmp` is used.